AlgWiki/AlgWiki/docs/dev.md

 * Install [VS Code](https://code.visualstudio.com/)
   * This is a fairly new free and open-source IDE made by Microsoft
   * It is a solid choice for programming in general but is definitely the best for writing [TypeScript](https://www.typescriptlang.org/) (the language EC is written in)
-  * Once it is installed, there are a few extensions you will want to install:
+  * Once it is installed, there are a few extensions you will want to install.
+Go to the _extensions_ page inside VS Code and type the names of the following extensions into the search and install them:
     * **Prettier - Code formatter**
       * Once it is installed, open settings and set `editor.formatOnType` and `editor.formatOnSave` to `true`
-      * This will enforce and automatically format your code correctly as you type
+      * This is used to enforce correct code formatting and can also automatically format your code as you type
 * Install [nvm](https://github.com/creationix/nvm)
   * This is a version manager for [Node.js](https://nodejs.org/en/)
-  * Node.js runs JavaScript outside of a browser
-  * EC and all of the build tools associated with it run using Node.js
+  * It will let you install the correct version of Node.js for this project
 * Install [avn](https://github.com/wbyoung/avn)
   * This will automatically add the correct version of Node.js to your path when you enter the EC directory in a terminal
 * Install [Yarn](https://yarnpkg.com/en/docs/install)